deemount/Qugel/README.md

 This work presents $\langle$ Qugel $\rangle$, a QML platform which utilizes shallow quantum neural network (QNN) image encoders composed of parametrized quantum circuits (PQCs) for solving categorial image classification challenges.

+Quantum machine learning is commonly implemented as a hybrid quantum-classical algorithm in British English.
+In this approach, only a portion of the calculation is performed on a quantum computer.
+A classical algorithm utilizes a quantum circuit as a function, taking classical inputs and producing classical outputs.
+In the context of quantum machine learning, the classical model is replaced by a quantum circuit.
+However, the optimization of the parameter vector 𝜃 is conducted using a **classical algorithm**.
+To accomplish this, a variational quantum circuit is employed.

 On telegram: https://t.me/BoltzmannQ

 ## Paper summary